libellux/Libellux-Up-and-Running/docs/openvas/README.md

 TODO:

-* Create GVM user
-* Use standard path /opt/gvm
-* Switch from master branch to 20.08
-* OpenVAS SMB
 * ospd

 OpenVAS is a full-featured vulnerability scanner.
 Its capabilities include unauthenticated testing, authenticated testing, various high level and low level Internet and industrial protocols, performance tuning for large-scale scans and a powerful internal programming language to implement any type of vulnerability test.